LauraMayock/The-happy-reader/README.md

 ## Navigation

-* The site navigation is done through the navigation bar at the top of each page and this does not change in style throughout the user's navigation of the website.
+* The site navigation is done through the navigation bar at the top of each page, and this does not change in style throughout the user's navigation of the website.
 * Tabs on the navigation bar change depending on whether the user is logged in or not.

     ![Navbar Admin Logged In](/the_happy_reader/Docs/nav-logged-in.png)

-    * If the user logs in or signs up, those two tabs are removed to be replaced with a log out tab.
+    * If the user logs in or signs up, those two tabs are removed to be replaced with a log-out tab.

     ![Log out tab](/the_happy_reader/Docs/nav-logged-out.png)

-    * Once the user logs in or signs up, a completely new tab appears called Reviews, which is essentially the users page
+    * Once the user logs in or signs up, a completely new tab appears called Reviews, which is essentially the user's page

 ## Home Screen